 When looking for a partner, you need someone who is capable not just to keep up with you, but to go ahead of your ideas in their specific area of expertise.
 You can’t be the best at knowing and doing every single thing - even if you had knowledge and expertise in each and every area necessary for a successful business, it would be simply impossible to achieve everything in a given period of time.

 So, you are looking for a team (or an individual) who is ready to respect deadlines, knows how to be self-starting and knows when they need to address a specific problem.
-Proper prioritizing skills are also a must.
+Proper prioritizing skills is also a must.

 This is especially important since the outsourced team will, in most cases, not be in your close proximity.
 They will most likely be in a different country or on a completely different continent.
 So, you can’t sit next to them and “make” them respect your requirements.